pkp/pkp-docs/learning-ojs/3.1/en/subscriptions.md

 - **Subscription Type**: Select the appropriate type for this new subscriber \(e.g., Library\) and its status \(e.g., Active\).
 (Subscription Types were configured earlier in this chapter.)
 - **Date**: Set the start and end dates for this subscription.
 - **Institution**: Add the name of the institution for this subscription \(e.g., Simon Fraser University Library\).
 - **Mailing Address**: Add the address of the institution.
 - **Domain**: Readers coming from a computer with this domain will automatically receive access \(e.g., sfu.ca\).
 This will apply to on-campus users.
 - **IP Ranges**: The institution may provide you with IP ranges.
 Readers coming from a computer from this IP range will automatically receive access.
 - **Notes**: If you have any relevant notes to add, record that information here \(optional\).

 ## Subscription Block

-When a user is being provided access to a site or its content via a subscription, the information of the subscriber providing access can be dispayed in the sidebar.
+When a user is being provided access to a site or its content via a subscription, the information of the subscriber providing access can be displayed in the sidebar.
 The Subscription Block feature must be selected for display in Website Settings > Appearance > Sidebar Management.